cloudmouse-co/cloudmouse-docs/07_questions_answers.md

 ### Can I use PlatformIO instead of Arduino IDE?

-Yes, but we don't officially support it in the docs.
+Yes, but we don't officially support it in this docs.
 If you're comfortable with PlatformIO, you can convert any Arduino sketch to a PlatformIO project.
 You'll need to configure the platform.ini properly for ESP32-S3 with the correct board settings.
 Check PlatformIO documentation for details.

 ### Can I use ESP-IDF instead of Arduino?